 Planting Live Stakes

 Live stakes, like all plants, need soil, water, and sunlight.
-The best species to use for live stakes are willows and red osier dogwood, because they are easy to grow and have excellent root strength.
-Black cottonwood can also be used, but cuttings from this species do not grow as consistently well.
-Live stakes should be planted in areas that will remain moist throughout the growing season, such as along the water line on stream banks or in wetlands.
-Follow the instructions below to make and plant your own live stakes.
+The best species to use for live stakes are willows and red osier dogwood because they are easy to grow and have excellent root strength.
+You can also use black cottonwood, but cuttings from this species do not grow as consistently well.
+It would be best if you planted live stakes in areas that will remain moist throughout the growing season, such as along the water line on stream banks or in wetlands.
+Follow the instructions below to make and plant your live stakes.

 - Cut stakes from long, upright branches taken off the parent plant.
 Typically, lives stakes should be between 18 and 24 inches long and at least three-eighths of an inch in diameter.
 Follow the guidelines suggested in the ethics of plant collection (below).

 - Make a straight cut at the narrow end of the stake (toward the tip of the branch).
-At the thicker end (toward the trunk) cut the branch at an angle, so that it makes a point.
-This way you will know which end is up and it will also be easier to drive the stakes into the ground.
-It is important to plant live stakes with the correct end in the ground; otherwise they will die.
+At the thicker end (toward the trunk), cut the branch at an angle to make a point.
+This way, you will know which end is up, and it will also be easier to drive the stakes into the ground.
+It is essential to plant live stakes with the right end in the ground; otherwise, they will die.

 - Dip the top (blunt cut, narrow end) 2-3 inches of the stakes in latex paint immediately after they are cut.
-The paint not only marks which end is up, it also seals the exposed cut end and helps prevent drying and cracking.
-You can also use different colors of paint to color code different species of cuttings, planting times, and other treatments.
-The paint will also make the stakes visible once they are planted so people won’t trip over them.
+The paint not only marks which end is up, but it also seals the exposed cut end and helps prevent drying and cracking.
+You can also use different colors of paint to color different code species of cuttings, planting times, and other treatments.
+The paint will also make the stakes visible once planted so people won’t trip over them.

-- Drive the stakes into the stream bank or wetland soil at least one foot deep (the deeper the better).
-Leave three to six inches above ground surface so they can sprout leaves.
-At first, the stakes will survive by rooting, but eventually leaves will sprout from the exposed end of the stakes.
+- Drive the stakes into the stream bank or wetland soil at least one foot deep (the deeper, the better).
+Leave three to six inches above the ground surface so they can sprout leaves.
+At first, the stakes will survive by rooting, but eventually, leaves will sprout from the exposed end of the stakes.

 - Drive stakes into the ground with a rubber mallet to avoid damaging them.
 Use a planting bar or length of rebar to start the hole in hard soils.